19hours/sg-statutes/Acts/Companies Act.md

 (c) provides that the member shall agree to receive such notice or document by way of such electronic communications and shall not have a right to elect to receive a physical copy of such notice or document.

-(3) For the purposes of this section, a member shall be deemed to have consented if —
+(3) For the purposes of this section, but subject to regulations mentioned in subsection (4), a member is deemed to have consented if —

-(a) the constitution of the company provides for the use of electronic communications;

-(b) the constitution of the company specifies the manner in which electronic communications is to be used;

-(c) the constitution of the company specifies that the member will be given an opportunity to elect within a specified period of time (the specified time), whether to receive such notice or document by way of electronic communications or as a physical copy; and
+(a) the member was by notice in writing given an opportunity to elect, within such period of time specified in the notice, whether to receive the notice or document by way of electronic communications or as a physical copy; and

-(d) the member was given an opportunity to elect whether to receive such notice or document by way of such electronic communications or as a physical copy, and he failed to make an election within the specified time.
+(b) the member failed to make an election within the time so specified.

+[Act 15 of 2017 wef 31/08/2018]

 (4) The Minister may make regulations under section 411 —